gardenifi/raspirri_server/README.md

 git add bumpversion.cfg && git commit -m "Bumping version to v${NEW_VERSION}" && git push git tag "v${NEW_VERSION}" && git push origin "v${NEW_VERSION}"
 ```

+then a new release will be created (from Github actions) in the releases section [assets](https://github.com/gardenifi/raspirri_server/releases) with the same version number.

 ## Contributing